 15. Safety of the Central Valley

-Regardless of where you are living in Costa Rica, it is typical to have some sort of protection within your home.
-Whether you are living in a gated community, have a dog, strong doors with bolts, or a security system, you always want to have your possessions well taken care of.
+Regardless of where you live in Costa Rica, it is typical to have some protection within your home.
+It might be choosing to live in a gated community, have a dog, strong doors with bolts, or a security system.

 Common sense is one of the best forms of prevention.